yousofy/Critical-Ops-matchmaking-system/README.md

 - As a User, I want to be able to view all the players in the server
 - As a User, I want to be able to play against other players based on my rating
 - As a User, I want to be able to receive rewards based on my rating
-- As a User, I want to be able to view my past game's statistics
+- As a User, I want to be able to view my past games' statistics
 - As a User, I want to be able to report other players for cheating

 (* although a single player can have multiple accounts, we will assume everyone in the server is a unique person as it would be impossible for someone to play against themselves.
 Essentially, every player in the server represents a different user)